lickorice/lickorice.github.io/content/Gaming/Reviews/strange-horticulture.md

 As a whole, it's a must-play for me!
 I particularly recommend it to the following:
 - Fans of **Papers, Please** and similar games.
 You can see the inspiration, but is different in every way.
 The similarity ends in the "detailed inspection" part.
 If you wished for a more varied game, and botanical-themed, then this will scratch your itch.
-- People who seek mystery in games but don't like horror / jumpscares.
+- People who seek mystery in games but don't like gore + jumpscares.
 Which also includes myself.
 Sometimes it gets creepy, but not gore-y in any way.
 - People who'd like to try out a mystery game for the first time.
 I believe the game is very beginner-friendly.

 However, I can't recommend it to:
-- People seeking a horror / gore experience.
+- People seeking a straight horror / gore experience.
 This game is just not it.
 - Gamers seeking a lengthy, twenty goose chases-long game.
 The game is very concise and can be done in a day or two by someone with experience.
 - People thinking this plays like Stardew / Harvest Moon.
 This isn't a farming game, even if there's a water can.

 Go get the game!
-I bought the game on discount on [Steam](https://store.steampowered.com/app/1574580/Strange_Horticulture/) during the Halloween sale, and I felt bad—so I also got Strange Antiquities at full price, the sequel, and you can read its whole review [[strange-antiquities|here]].
+I bought the game at a discount on [Steam](https://store.steampowered.com/app/1574580/Strange_Horticulture/) during the Halloween sale, and I felt bad—so I also got Strange Antiquities at full price, the sequel, and you can read its whole review [[strange-antiquities|here]].

 [^1]: Though I recommend that if you *do* get stumped, just stop playing and come back to it another time.